/*

 You fly the approach at KMMU uneventfully and land with 45 minutes of fuel.
 You call Uber from the FBO for the ride to Teterboro; it's a fifteen-minute drive.
 You make your board meeting forty minutes late.

-<<goto "End_Diverted_MMU">>"Two-seven Echo Romeo, emergency acknowledged, cleared out of hold, proceed direct CHANT, descend pilot's discretion to 3,000, cleared ILS 6 Teterboro, report established, emergency equipment will be standing by."
+<<goto "End_Diverted_MMU">>"Two-seven Echo Romeo, roger, understand declaring emergency for fuel.
+Cleared out of hold, proceed direct BIGGY, descend and maintain 3,000, vectors ILS Zulu Runway 6 Teterboro, you're number one, equipment will be standing by."

 <<set $badchoices to $badchoices + 1>>

-<<goto "Dec6_Final">>You continue the hold.
-You choose to eat into your 45-minute reserve, telling yourself the approach is short and the headwind is favorable.
+<<goto "End_EmergencyFuel">>You continue the hold.
+You choose to spend reserve, telling yourself the approach is short, the EFC is close, and the numbers will probably work out.

 Eight minutes later, Center calls: